-- The invention must be non-obvious (i.e., it must be a significant advancement of existing technology).
+- The invention must be novel and non-obvious (i.e., it must be a significant advancement of existing technology).

 - A patent application must be filed with the U.S. Patent and Trademark Office (USPTO).
 The application must meet certain other formal standards and be examined by the